 This may be a biological given, says Dr. Laura Venuto, a Licensed Psychologist in New York City with specialties in life transitions, anxiety, and maternal mental health.
 “Mothers are hardwired to have heightened awareness about potential harm that can befall them and their baby.
 It’s a protective mechanism, hormonally linked to breastfeeding,” says Dr. Venuto.

-But when such worrying gets out of hand?
+But when such worrying gets out of hand, making it difficult for these new mamas to get through the day?
 That’s when it might indicate postpartum anxiety.

 For instance, a mom who is concerned about dropping her baby down the subway escalator might walk 40 blocks in the cold before riding the train – or avoid going out altogether, says Dr. Venuto.
 These overblown fears can inhibit a new mom’s ability to perform even small acts.